NFQTS/News/README.md

 # News
-Repo for providing public access to relevant news
+Repo for providing public access to relevant news.

+Status: Deprioritized due to AI rollout, but still active.